nordic-institute/X-Road/doc/kubernetes_security_guide.md

 By configuring the CPU requests and limits of the Containers that run in your cluster, you can make efficient use of the CPU resources available on your cluster Nodes.

-Setting a CPU/Memory limit help us to prevent that a Container could use all the resources available on the Node.
+Setting a CPU/Memory limit prevents a Container from exhausting all the resources available on the Node.
-If we specify a CPU/Memory limit but we don't specify the request, Kubernetes automatically assigns a CPU/Memory request that matches the limit.
+Pod scheduling is based on requests.
+A Pod is scheduled to run on a Node only if the Node has enough CPU/Memory resources available to satisfy the Pod CPU request.
+If you specify a CPU/Memory limit but you don't specify the corresponding request, Kubernetes will automatically assign a CPU/Memory request that matches the limit.
 If a Container allocates more memory than its limit, the Container becomes a candidate for termination.
 If the Container continues to consume memory beyond its limit, the Container is terminated.
-Pod scheduling is based on requests.
-A Pod is scheduled to run on a Node only if the Node has enough CPU resources available to satisfy the Pod CPU request.

 To specify a CPU request for a container, include the `resources:requests` field in the Container resource manifest.
 To specify a CPU limit, include `resources:limits`.
 Modify the X-Road Security Server deployment manifest to add the resources: